Vijaya9418/HMI/README.md

 1. adb command to invoke the client.
 2. adb daemon which runs the commands on a device which runs as a background process through each device.
+3. adb server which manages the communication between the client and the daemon.

+   1. if you want to start the adb from the root - adb root

+  2. adb start-server
+   adb stop-server
+   adb kill-server

+3.